Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4

-Abundance uncertainties in \texttt{iSpec} are estimated using two consistent methods \citep{iSpec}.
-When multiple spectral lines are available, the uncertainty is taken as the standard error of the line-by-line measurements.
-For elements with few lines, as in the case of our elements of interest, uncertainties are estimated from the covariance matrix of the non-linear least-squares fit, which accounts for both the sensitivity of the synthetic spectrum to parameter variations and the residuals between observed and synthetic spectra. \Ana{Our reported uncertainties do not account for systematic errors, i.e. the propagation of uncertainties on the stellar parameters.
-However, since our $\log g$ values and GALAH DR4 $\log g$ values are significantly different, Appendix~\ref{appendix:uncert} discusses the effect that varying $\log g$ has on the measured abundances.}
+Abundance uncertainties in \texttt{iSpec} were estimated using two consistent methods \citep{iSpec}.
+When multiple spectral lines were available, the uncertainty was taken as the standard error of the line-by-line measurements.
+For elements with only a few lines, as in the case of our elements of interest, the uncertainties were estimated from the covariance matrix of the non-linear least-squares fit, which accounts for the sensitivity of the synthetic spectrum to parameter variations and the residuals between observed and synthetic spectra. \Ana{The uncertainties we report do not account for systematic errors, that is, the propagation of uncertainties on the stellar parameters.
+However, since our $\log g$ values and GALAH DR4 $\log g$ values are significantly different, Appendix~\ref{appendix:uncert} discusses the effect of varying $\log g$ on the measured abundances.}